Mango Panna Cotta Tart

 - 1 cup (240 ml) Whole milk

-- 1 tablespoon Gelatin
+- 1 tbsp Gelatin

 - ⅓ cup (65 g) Sugar

-- 1 Mango (sliced thinly for garnish)
+- 1 Mango sliced thinly for garnish

 - Mango Puree – Pulse the mangoes in a food processor or blender until smooth.
 Sieve thru a sieve to remove fiber.
 Use the amount requested in this recipe.Pro tip – Straining the puree will remove the mango fiber, which will give a velvety texture to the panna cotta.